Advice when Making a Will

 It can also include a specific refusal of treatment, which has a different legal status.

-If writing an advance statement, bear in mind that new drugs or treatments may be introduced in the future.
+If writing an advance statement, bear in mind that medicine will continue advancing, so new treatments may be introduced in the future.
 So you could, for example, state that you would prefer not to receive certain current treatments but would allow for new treatments.

 Living wills and mental capacity